Rapid Arctic meltdown in Siberia alarms scientists

 “We always expected the Arctic to change faster than the rest of the globe,” said Walt Meier, a senior research scientist at the National Snow and Ice Data Center at the University of Colorado at Boulder.
 “But I don’t think anyone expected the changes to happen as fast as we are seeing them happen.”

 Vladimir Romanovsky, a researcher at the University of Alaska at Fairbanks, said the pace, severity and extent of the changes are surprising even to many researchers who study the region for a living.
-Predictions that once seemed extreme for how quickly the Arctic would warm “underestimate what is going on in reality,” he said.
-The temperatures occurring in the High Arctic during the past 15 years were not predicted to occur for another 70 years, he said.
+Predictions for how quickly the Arctic would warm that once seemed extreme “underestimate what is going on in reality,” he said.
+The temperatures occurring in the High Arctic during the past 15 years were not predicted to occur for 70 more years, he said.

-Neither Dallas nor Houston have hit 100 degrees yet this year, but in one of the coldest regions of the world, Siberia’s “Pole of Cold,” the mercury climbed to 100.4 degrees Fahrenheit (38 Celsius) on June 20.
+Neither Dallas nor Houston has hit 100 degrees yet this year, but in one of the coldest regions of the world, Siberia’s “Pole of Cold,” the mercury climbed to 100.4 degrees Fahrenheit (38 Celsius) on June 20.

 If confirmed, the record-breaker in the remote Siberian town of Verkhoyansk, about 3,000 miles east of Moscow, would stand as the highest temperature in the Arctic since record-keeping began in 1885.